jtc27/Gilded-Rose-Ruby/README.md

 This file can be renamed `is_characterized.approved.txt`.
 Each time you run rspec, `is_characterized.approved.txt` is checked for any differences.
 The test passes if there are no differences.
 If there are, the test fails and you will have two text documents: `is_characterized.approved.txt` and `is_characterized.received.txt`.

-The text file lists all combinations in the .product method and has 100% coverage:
+`is_characterized.approved.txt` lists all combinations in the .product method and the rspec test has 100% coverage:

 ``` bash
 idx|| name || sell_in || quality